What Is Pronatalism?

 • A construction management company called HanmiGlobal Co. offers employees financial incentives for having children.
 It gives three million won (roughly $2,700) for having a third child.
 And it gives five million won (about $4,500) for a fourth child.
 In addition, mothers get six months of leave after giving birth.
 Further, the company pays the child’s tuition from kindergarten to university, regardless of how many children are in a family.

 The small Finnish town of Lestijärvi saw just one birth in 2012.
 That prompted town officials to begin a baby incentive.
 Each baby born would get 10,000 euros, paid over 10 years.
 Finland has also implemented programs to help babies get off to a good start.
 These include a “baby box.”
 This box is sent to every woman, regardless of income or economic status.
 It includes clothes and other useful items.
-Further, Finland’s prime minister has recently announced a policy for new parents that will go into effect next fall.
-Under this policy, each parent will receive seven months of paid leave.
+Further, Finland’s prime minister instituted a new parental leave policy after the birth of a child.
+It states:

 Poland has also taken action to increase birth rates.
 In 2016, it launched a program entitled Family 500+.
 Not only is this program aimed at increasing birth rates, but it also aims to decrease childhood poverty.
 Plus, it attempts to improve the living conditions of large families.
-As a result, Poland saw a 13 – 15 percent increase in childbirth between December 2016 and January 2017 compared to the same time frame in previous years.
+As a result, Poland saw a 13 – 15 percent increase in childbirth between December 2016 and January 2017 compared to the same time frame in previous years, and to date it has helped over six million children.

 In Greece, 36% of the country’s population is expected to be over 65 by 2050.
 To incentivize births, the government gives parents of newborn babies 2,000 euros.
 According to the Deputy Minister of Labor and Social Affairs: “People might think this is an issue of national pride but it’s actually one of national preservation.”
 She continues: “Given that high productivity rates are associated with young populations and not actively aging ones, it’s also an economic growth priority.”